call518/Ansible-OpenStack-Cluster-HA/README.md

-# Ansible Playbooks for High-Availability OpenStack Cluster
+# Ansible Playbooks for High-Availability OpenStack-Cluster

 This ``Ansible Playbooks`` can depploy ``OpenStack Cluster with HA automatically``.